xingchen-fan/DY_stat_boost/README.md

 ```
 crab kill -d crab_projects/crab_DY2017_1
 ```
-whcih is to kill a submission.
+which is to kill a submission.

 As I list in the table previously, we need 7 submissions (10k jobs each) to have one fold of 2017 DY statistics.
 Likewise, 3 submissions for 2016, 4 submissions for 2016APV and 7 submssions for 2018.
 DO NOT submit all these jobs together and you will lose your priority!
 Finish one year at a time and move on to the next year.